braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/integrations.md

 ![]({% image_buster /assets/img/cloud_ingestion/ingestion_1.png %})

 #### Step 2: Configure sync details
 Next, choose a name for your sync and input contact emails.
-We'll use this contact information to notify you of any integration errors (e.g., access to the table was removed unexpectedly).
+We'll use this contact information to notify you of any integration errors, such as unexpected removal of access to the table.

-Contact emails will only receive global or sync-level errors such as missing tables, permissions, and others.
+Contact emails will only receive notifications of global or sync-level errors such as missing tables, permissions, and others.
 They will not receive row-level issues.
 Global errors indicate critical problems with the connection that prevent syncs from running.
 Such problems can include the following:

 - Connectivity issues
 - Lack of resources